isabella232/scope-services/tutorial-console-logger.rst

     tag: 0
     payload: ["window-manager"]

+This log documents that the client connects to the host, requests the ``HostInfo`` and enables accordingly the services.

-There are three points where we can hook up to this process:
+It happens as part of the building process of the client application.
+There are three points where we can hook up to it:

 * the load event
 * a frame work specific ``on_services_created`` event